carta1/Eng2Morse1.0/README.md

 # Eng2Morse1.0

-The purpose of this application is to translate English to Morse code in a a fast an efficient way, for survival pusposes, or finding your way arond in an unknown area.
-The app uses GPS without the need of a cellphone signal excellent for occasions where you are off the grid or in the mountains.
-Language use is Kotlin
+The purpose of this application is to translate English to Morse code in a a fast an efficient way, for survival pusposes, or finding your way arond an unknown area.
+The app uses GPS without the need of a cellphone signal.
+Excellent for occasions where you are off the grid or in the mountains.

 Special thanks to the Google team for providing the GMS location API that I used to acquire the Lat and Long.
 Here are some screen shots of the app it self.